SilverDubloons/WordPoker-Project/README.md

-# WordPoker-Project
-A multiplayer Unity (6000.0.23f1) game for 2-6 players, texas hold 'em with letters
+A multiplayer Unity (6000.0.23f1) game for 2-6 players, using photon fusion.
+It is simply Texas Hold 'Em but played with a deck made from letters with values, akin to scrabble tiles.
+Hands are scored based on the value of the best possible word (discovered programmatically, players do not need to know how to spell) https://silverdubloons.itch.io/word-poker